Diller Teen Fellows

 ABOUT THE OPPORTUNITY:

-The Managing Director, a newly re-envisioned position, will serve as the senior leader of Diller Teen Fellows (“Diller”).
+The Managing Director, a newly re-envisioned position, will serve as the senior day-to-day leader of the Diller Teen Fellows (“Diller”) program.
 This individual will collaborate with fellow senior leaders of Diller Teen Fellows and the Helen Diller Family Foundation Programs to drive innovation, ensure operational excellence, and maximize overall programmatic impact.

-The Managing Director will directly supervise three professionals and manage relationships with partner communities and key stakeholders.
+The Managing Director will directly supervise three professionals with a larger team of 20 and manage relationships with partner communities and key stakeholders.
 This role will report the Executive Director, Helen Diller Family Foundation Programs, with a dotted line to the Deputy Executive Director, Helen Diller Family Foundation Programs.